What Are Lay Orders?

 Lay Catechists: If you, your priest, and your Christian community have discerned in you a particular gifting and passion for teaching the faith, then you may be called to the ministry of a lay catechist.
 You may be involved in teaching Sunday School in your church, or leading small groups, or volunteering with the youth group.
 Perhaps you are an experienced teacher who wants to go deeper into the Christian faith, to be better equipped to teach it to others.
 Or perhaps you would like training in how to be a more effective teacher or small group leader.
 If any of this is true, then being a Catechist may be what God is calling you to.

-Lay Evangelists: If you, your priest, and your Christian community have discerned in you a particular gifting and passion for sharing the Good News of Jesus Christ with those who do not know him, then you may be called to the ministry of a lay evangelist.
+Lay Evangelists: If you, your priest, and your Christian community have discerned in you a particular gifting and passion for sharing the Good News of Jesus Christ with those who do not know him and to help your church be more missional and outwardly focused, then you may be called to the ministry of a lay evangelist.
 You may find yourself sharing the faith in daily conversations with friends or co-workers, or feel led by the Spirit to share the Gospel with someone sitting next to you in an airport.
+You may find yourself helping with parish outreaches to share Christ’s love in your neighborhood and surrounding community.
 Perhaps you would love to be better equipped to share your faith, but sometimes feel uncomfortable doing so.
-Perhaps you are already gifted in bearing witness to the Gospel, but would like better training in Christian doctrine, apologetics, or cross-cultural ministry.
-If any of this is true, then you may be called to be an Evangelist.
+Perhaps you are already gifted in bearing witness to the Gospel, but would like better training in contextualizing the Gospel, Christian doctrine, apologetics (engaging the questions people frequently ask of the faith), or cross-cultural ministry.
+If any of this is true, then you may be called to be in the order of Evangelists.

-Are Catechists and Evangelists meant to work in their home parishes, or In the wider diocese?
+Are Catechists and Evangelists meant to work in their home parishes, or to be sent out into the wider diocese?

 I’m already active in Christian formation or evangelism in my parish.
 Do I need this license to continue?